-Although minimalist accents can certainly be high-end, that may not coincide with your bottom line.
-If you dream of airy spaces punctuated with carefully chosen pieces, we're here to tell you that minimalist decorating on a budget isn't just possible — it's incredibly easy.
+Although minimalist brands can certainly be high-end, that may not coincide with your bottom line.
+If you dream of airy spaces punctuated with carefully chosen pieces, we're here to tell you that minimalist design on a budget isn't just possible — it's incredibly easy.
 As opposed to bohemian and farmhouse spaces that tend to wrap in lots of layers and tchotchkes, minimalist style embraces a "less is more" philosophy — which is music to your budget's ears.

-In a minimalist space, you certainly don't need to be ornate or showy with your materials.
+When it comes to minimalist interiors, you certainly don't need to be ornate or showy with your materials.
 In fact, the simpler, the better.
 Think cost-effective unfinished woods like plywood, straightforward lighting, and furniture without fussy details, pieces that Kitty Cotten showcased in her sister's bedroom makeover.

-Paint is one of the most budget-friendly things around when it comes to updating any space.
-If you don't want to overload your kitchen but you're desiring a new pop of something, look no further than a coat or two of fresh paint for your cabinets.
-Jenna of Jenna Sue Design Co. picked a forest-green shade for this minimalist kitchen, and the result is striking.
+Paint is one of the most budget-friendly options around when it comes to updating any minimalist space.
+If you don't want to overload your living room but you've been craving a pop of something, give your walls a fresh new coat of paint.
+We love the matte terra cotta hue that the team over at Norm Architects went with for this minimalist scheme — the result is striking but not distracting.

 Tile isn't too expensive either, especially when it's subway tile.
 If you are a minimalist decorating on a budget, turn that bathroom backsplash into a feature wall.
 The floor-to-ceiling look will add a hint of drama amid minimal details, an approach that Lisa of Bella Vie Interiors seems to have perfected.

 4. Use what you already have.